aleloi/aleloi.github.io/master_project_proposal.md

 <img src="proverbot.png" alt="Staples are higher!" width="500"/>

 ### OpenAI papers
-This year, OpenAI published [Solving (Some) Formal Math Olympiad Problems](https://openai.com/blog/formal-math/).
+In 2022 OpenAI published [Solving (Some) Formal Math Olympiad Problems](https://openai.com/blog/formal-math/).
 It is extremely impressive.
 Prior work struggles with short proofs that contain just a a few steps, while the OpenAI system generates proofs that are tens of